zaynahxc/pxt-microbit/libs/datalogger/docs/reference/datalogger/include-timestamp.md

 datalogger.includeTimestamp(FlashLogTimeStampFormat.None)
 ```

 A timestamp value is included as one of the data items in a log entry.
-You can choose a which timestamp format you want for your log entries.
+You can choose which timestamp format you want for your log entries.
 Time units are from milliseconds to days.
 If you don't want a timestamp, you use this function to set the timestamp to `none`.
 If you haven't changed the timestamp format, the default is `milliseconds`.

 ## Parameters